I Can't Quit You Baby

-"I Can't Quit You Baby" is blues song written by Willie Dixon and first recorded by Chicago blues artist Otis Rush in 1956.
+"I Can't Quit You Baby" is a blues song written by Willie Dixon and first recorded by Chicago blues artist Otis Rush in 1956.
 It is a slow twelve-bar blues ensemble piece, with lyrics about the consequences of an adulterous relationship which is difficult to end.

 "I Can't Quit You Baby" was Rush's first recording and Cobra Records' debut single.
 It became a record chart hit as well as a blues standard.
 Rush updated the song in 1966 with a modified arrangement, which was adapted by Led Zeppelin for their 1969 debut album.

 Original song

 According to biographer Mitsutoshi Inaba "the song subject is the consequences of adultery and the feeling that a man cannot give up a relationship":